Cherry Crush

-Cherry Crush is a 2007 American drama and thriller film directed and co-written by Nicholas DiBella.
+Cherry Crush is a 2007 American drama thriller film directed and co-written by Nicholas DiBella.
 It premiered in Rochester, New York on February 16, 2007 and was released on DVD on July 3, 2007.

-The film stars Jonathan Tucker as Jordan Wells, the privileged son of a successful man who gets kicked out of an exclusive prep school after his interest in photography and girls leads him to taking nude snapshots of classmates.
+The film stars Jonathan Tucker as Jordan Wells, the privileged son of a successful man who gets kicked out of an exclusive prep school after his interest in photography and girls leads him to take nude snapshots of classmates.
 Soon he meets a poor but attractive girl named Shay Bettencourt (Nikki Reed) who ensnares him in a web of murder and lies.

 Plot

 Photographer Jordan Wells (Jonathan Tucker) is the son of a very wealthy family which have high expectations for him to take over his father's company.
 Instead, he has an infatuation with the natural beauty of a woman's naked body and engages in it by taking photos of nude models but excluding their faces for the sake of privacy, with their names known as the name of their favorite shade of lipstick.

 Unfortunately, the dean of his prep school finds out about his hobby and expels him.
 He is then transferred to a local public high school, where he then meets Shay Bettencourt, (Nikki Reed) a cellist aspiring to go to Hartley to become a cello player in a professional orchestra.
-When they first meet at the school library, they get into a heated intellectual argument about woman's rights concerning a book.
+When they first meet at the school library, they get into a heated intellectual argument about women's rights concerning a book.
 Shay's friends are uninterested and urge her to leave, but she becomes attracted to Jordan.
-She mentions she knows about his past and his reasons for transferring schools and his photography hobby.
+She mentions she knows about his past, his reasons for transferring schools, and his photography hobby.
 They become friends and he offers to give her a ride home but when he returns to the house to visit Shay, he finds out that she does not live there at all.
-Jordan confronts Shay who admits to being ashamed of her low-income household which she shares with her drug addicted sister.
+Jordan confronts Shay who admits to being ashamed of her low-income household which she shares with her drug-addicted sister.
 Shay confides in Jordan that she has found a source of money for tuition at Hartley: an older married man named Wade Chandling (Frank Whaley) who frequents the country club Jordan's family attends.
-She says that he is going to get her a full scholarship by using some of his connections.
+She says he is going to get her a full scholarship by using some of his connections.
 Shay asks Jordan to photograph her and Wade in case he ever tries to back out of their deal.
 In exchange, Shay will allow Jordan to photograph her in any way he wants.
-Shay and Jordan form a sort of romantic relationship which is cut short when Shay finds out Wade is trying to back out their arrangement.
+Shay and Jordan form a sort of romantic relationship which is cut short when Shay finds out Wade is trying to back out of their arrangement.